z014xw/KITTI_GroundTruth/README.md

 ## Related Publications
-**Please cite our work if you want to use this groundtruth.
+**Please consider citing our work if you want to use this groundtruth.
   @article{zhang2018graph,
   title={Graph-Based Place Recognition in Image Sequences with CNN Features}, author={Zhang, Xiwu and Wang, Lei and Zhao, Yan and Su, Yan}, journal={Journal of Intelligent \& Robotic Systems}, pages={1--15}, year={2018}, publisher={Springer}
   }